trungnhm1998/google-chat-notification-plugin/README.md

 8. **notifyBackToNormal**
    - This is an optional boolean parameter.
 Default value is false.
    - Notification message to be sent when build status is SUCCESS and previous build status was not SUCCESS.

+9. **suppressInfoLoggers**
+   - This is an optional boolean parameter.
+Default value is false.
+   - Suppress all info loggers in Jenkins build.

 ## Default behaviour of plugin is to send notifications for all build status unless overridden with true value for above defined build statuses.